Starting solids! The when, what, how of solid food.

-Starting solids can feel really daunting for some parents, with conflicting information on the internet and then differing opinions from family and friends it can become very overwhelming.
+Starting solids can feel really daunting for some parents.
+With conflicting information on the internet and then differing opinions from family and friends too, it can become very overwhelming!

 Here at Little Ones we want to take the confusion out of starting solids and to help you to find what works best for you and your little one.
-Our Sleep & Nutrition Program can direct you to the most current evidence-based nutrition recommendations for your baby.
+So we've teamed up with an accredited dietitian and nutritionist to give you to the most current evidence-based nutrition recommendations for your baby.